tmtmtoo/nushell-playground/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/tmtmtoo/nushell-playground)

 > [!NOTE]
-> wait a few minutes for the custom container to start.
+> Wait a few minutes for the custom container to start.